 Not sure if it is the end of beach season, still LOTS of surfers, they all wear wetsuits, but the lifeguard shacks are being pulled together . . .

 . . . as this row was.
 Maybe for maintenance???

 Speaking of surfing.
 Many arrive by car with racks on their roofs, but MANY arrive by bicycle with a surfboard rack made of two big U shaped tubes.
 Wonder if Saris makes them????

 Today we will ride through Huntington Beach (189,000 pop), Newport Beach (85,000), Laguna Beach (22,000), Dana Point, Capistrano Beach, San Clemente and into Carlsbad for the night.
-Many times you can sort of gauge the wealth of he community not only by the marinas, shopping and restaurants but also how the town presents itself as you roll into it.
-LOTS o flowers on the boulevards in today’s towns . . .
+Many times you can gauge the wealth of he community not only by the marinas, shopping and restaurants but also how the town presents itself as you roll into it.
+LOTS of flowers on the boulevards in towns today . . .

 If you can’t afford beach front property you can still have ‘a room with a view’ !!!

 In Laguna Beach there was an artist celebrating his 40 year with a BIG sale.
 He had this neat painting outside made of tile, with water running down the front.
 NICE!!!